Chalietia/CellProfiler/readme.md

 1. Maxprojection*: For generating max projected tiff from .nd2 file.
 2. SpecQuant*: For measurement of the distance between each DNA-FISH foci and the edge of its closest nuclear speckle.
 3. SpecQuant*Mask: Same as 2., just adding another step to call the positively transfected cell.
 4. SpeckleSPEC: Measure size and shape of nuclear speckles.
+5. SpecQuantPostprocess.R: generating final cytological distance output from CellProfiler results.

 ########################################################################
 Upgrade v2.4 03/30/2023: